 In plumbing, a flush beats a full house every time.
 The process seems intricate at first, but when broken down, it’s easy to see how certain issues arise and how they can be mitigated for the future.

 Here’s our guide to the basics of your home’s bathroom system so you’re not backed up, either.
 Contact us for help with basic plumbing maintenance!
+We offer plumbing services such as water line repair, fixture or appliance installation, drain cleaning, backflow preventer installation, and water heater repair.

 Your home’s water supply and drainage subsystems are mutually exclusive, meaning they are two distinct systems without any overlap.
 Fixtures that dispense fresh water (i.e. toilets, sinks, tubs and faucets) form bridges between the systems to keep them separated.
 The main job of your plumbing is to take wastewater away from these fixtures and out of your home.
 Need assistance with a pumping repair issue or a bathroom faucet installation project?
 Call a professional plumber at Stephens Plumbing by phone at (630) 968-0783 or book an appointment online.